-The rise of cardiovascular disease in low and middle income countries (LMICs) reflects economic transformations occurring around the globe.
+The rise of cardiovascular and other non-communicable diseases in low and middle income countries (LMICs) reflects economic transformations occurring around the globe.
 Rural populations pursue new opportunities in cities, where they are exposed to unhealthy levels of air pollution, and where most jobs require little physical activity.
 This trend, coupled with greater availability of unhealthy foods, tobacco and alcohol, as well as changes in family structure and social norms, undermine healthy behaviors.
 Once the conditions that lead to cardiovascular disease, such as hypertension or diabetes develop, they often require life-long monitoring and treatment with expensive drugs.
 Changes in disease burden in developing countries require a new approach to public health interventions.

 Fortunately, the increasing burden of cardiovascular disease, as well as other non-communicable diseases is beginning to attract the attention of scientists, clinicians and policy makers, as well as journalists.
 Below you’ll find links to recent news articles, and further down, links to relevant research publications.

-Global Cardiovascular Health in the News
+Non-Communicable Diseases in the News

 President Obama’s smoking problem in Malaysia (Politico April 26, 2014) The Trans-Pacific Partnership could open markets for US tobacco in Asian countries.
 Malaysia would like restrictions on tobacco advertising to be part of the agreement.